A survey of diversity quantification in natural language processing: The why, what, where and how: Where diversity is measured

 \section{\emph{Where} diversity is measured}

 We analyzed where diversity is quantified in two ways.
-To have a broad overview of whether some subfields are more concerned with diversity than others, we annotate each paper with its NLP area.
-We also determined at which stage of a standard NLP pipeline quantification happens.
+For a broad overview of whether some NLP subfields are more concerned with diversity than others, we examined the NLP area of each paper.
+We also determined at which stage of a standard machine learning pipeline quantification happens.